 I mix the shadow of the mountain using ultramarine blue, burnt umber to reduce the saturation of the blue, quinacridone magenta which gives it a violet tint and a liberal amount of titanium white.
 These are the same colours I used in the clouds which helps to create colour harmony in the painting.

-I use the same colour combination for the shadow of Mt Crosscut, the mountain in the mid-ground as I used in for Mt Talbot but with a little less titanium white as the shadow becomes darker.
+I use the same colour combination for the shadow of Mt Crosscut, the mountain in the mid-ground as I used for Mt Talbot but with a little less titanium white as the shadow becomes darker.

-I block in the snow which where in shadow I use ultramarine blue, cobalt blue and titanium white.
+I block in the snow which where in the shadow I use ultramarine blue, cobalt blue and titanium white.
 If it’s too saturated I can knock it back with a little burnt umber.

 The sunlit areas of the snow at this stage of the painting is not quite white as I want to save my lightest tones until the end of the painting, so I mix in a little of my cloud mix colours to darken the tone a little.